DOT Medical Examiner & Collector Training Courses

 DOT Collector Training Courses

-Training is available for all major collection methods, including urine specimen collection, breath alcohol testing (BAT), and the new oral fluid collection requirements.
-Each course ensures compliance with DOT Part 40 regulations and includes both online modules and a live mock collection conducted over video conference.
+Training is available for all major collection methods and complies with DOT Part 40 regulations.
+They include both online modules and a live mock collection conducted over video conference.

-After successful completion, youโll receive a certificate confirming your ability to correctly perform DOT collections.
-Certification is good for for 5 years and is required to remain compliant when providing drug and alcohol testing services.
+After successful completion, you’ll receive a certificate confirming your ability to correctly perform DOT collections.
+Certification is valid for 5 years at which time you will need to retake the training to remain compliant.

-Get qualified to collect urine specimens for DOT drug testing.
+Get certifed to collect urine specimens for DOT drug testing.
 Includes:

 - NDOT Certification